-My Triple Coconut Pound Cake is a triple threat coconut experience for serious coconut lovers only!
+My Triple Coconut Pound Cake is a triple threat coconut cake for serious coconut lovers only ~ this moist loaf cake goes from breakfast to dessert!

 My posts have been so healthy so far in 2014 — I need to mix things up a bit.
 Not that this Triple Coconut Pound Cake is unhealthy…as cakes go it’s very respectable.
 Pound cakes get a bad rap because they used to be loaded with butter, a pound of it, as a matter of fact.
 My sister in law’s pound cake, which comes from her grandmother, is notorious for setting the toaster on fire.
 This one is a little more restrained, I promise.
 The triple coconut makes up for the overload of butter, so it’s still very luxurious…without the threat of spontaneous combustion.